Partnerships & interoperability

 | Launch your own sovereign chain | 1 | Constellation partnership |

 Zone 1 alone is enough for commercial-only deals.
 Zone 2 is required when the proposal touches user data, client-side interop, or attested compute.
-Most combined deals pair a Zone 1 commercial path with one Zone 2 pattern and, where useful, a published Interop Profile.
+Combined proposals can pair a Zone 1 commercial path with one proposed Zone 2 reference pattern and, where useful, the proposed Interop Profile.

 Precedent: mail interoperability